rkzheng99/SyncVIS/README.md

 ### Failure Cases
 ![image](https://github.com/rkzheng99/SyncVIS/blob/main/pics/failure.png)

 As for limitations, our model has problem in segmenting very crowded or heavily occluded scenarios.
-Even though our model shows better performance in segmenting complex scenes with multiple instances and occlusions than previous approaches.
+As shown in the above frames, our model has a problem segmenting the person behind the horseman in the front (but can segment most of the horseman), showing that heavy occlusion remains a vital challenge.
+However, our model still shows better performance in segmenting complex scenes with multiple instances and occlusions than previous approaches.